NCAR/climate-primer-water/doc/ch6_downscaling.rst

    can be applied to model projections to correct biases in future climate scenarios.

--  Application: The correction is applied to future climate model simulations by transforming the model outputs using the mapping function derived from the historical period.
+-  Application: The correction is applied to future climate-model simulations by transforming the model outputs using the mapping function derived from the historical period.